 Network Performance

-The data about bandwidth and latency is collected from the quarterly Ookla Speedtest open datasets7.
+The data about bandwidth and latency is collected from the monthly Ookla Speedtest Global Index5.
 It contains measurements about fixed and mobile network performance around the world.
 The median download, upload and latency values are calculated by country.